asynkron/protoactor-website/hugo/content/docs/cluster.md

 ### `IIdentityLookup` - Interface

 This allows the identity lookup strategy to be replaced.
-The built in, default is the PartitionIdentityLookup.
+The built-in, default is the PartitionIdentityLookup.

 - ##### `PartitionIdentityLookup` - Implementation